from Christian DeLord

 The silence that precedes the melody

-Likewise, the crises in our lives are like those silences.
-Moments of apparent emptiness that are actually full of possibilities.
-It is up to us to decide whether to experience that silence as an agonizing pause or as a moment of suspension before a new, unexpected melody.
+Similarly, crises in our lives are like those silences.
+Moments of seeming emptiness that are actually filled with possibility.
+It is up to us whether we experience that silence as an agonizing pause or as the moment of suspension before a new, unexpected melody.

 If you are going through a crisis, I invite you to ask yourself these three questions:

 What is this situation showing me about myself that I didn’t see before?
-Crisis is often a magnifying glass on our strengths and weaknesses.
-In my case, I discovered how dependent I was on external recognition and how little I had developed my digital presence.
+The crisis is often a magnifying glass on our strengths and weaknesses.
+In my case, I discovered how dependent I was on external recognition and how poorly I had developed my digital presence.

-What are the emerging needs that I can respond to with what I know how to do?
+What are the emerging needs that I can respond to with what I can do?
 Every crisis creates new needs.
 During the pandemic, people needed connection, beauty, moments of peace in the midst of chaos.
 My music could respond to these needs in new ways, even from a distance.

 What better version of myself could emerge from this situation?
 Crises have the potential to refine us, like fire with gold.
 They can burn away what is superfluous and reveal our most authentic essence.
 In my case, the pandemic helped me rediscover the true purpose of my music: not to entertain, but to bring well-being and connect.

-Being resourceful in times of crisis means exactly that: falling forward.
-Transforming what seems like a failure into a step towards something new.
+Engineering in times of crisis means exactly that: falling forward.
+Turning what seems like failure into a step toward something new.

-It’s not easy.
-It takes courage, creativity, perseverance.
-But when I look back at my deepest moments of crisis, I realize that they were also my most significant moments of growth.
+It is not easy.
+It requires courage, creativity, perseverance.
+But when I look back at my deepest moments of crisis, I realize that they were also the most significant moments of growth.

-The next time you find yourself in a bind, remember: Stop feeling sorry for yourself.
-Dry your tears, take a deep breath, and ask your most creative self, “Now, how can we turn this moment into something meaningful?”
+The next time you find yourself struggling, remember: stop feeling sorry for yourself.
+Wipe away the tears, take a deep breath and ask the most creative part of you, “And now, how can we turn this moment into something meaningful?”

 Time to reinvent yourself